aurora-is-near/rainbow-bridge-frontend/src/js/transfers/README.md

 ### Ethereum Authentication

-Your app needs to set `window.ethProvider`.
+Your app needs to call `setEthProvider`.
 Given a "Connect to Ethereum" button:

 ```html
 <button id="authEthereum">Connect to Ethereum</button>